tafo/Geeks/README.md

 * LE >> Less than or Equal to

 ## THE PATTERN OF COMMIT MESSAGES
-* Subject - DifficultyLevel - ClassName - CommitType
+* Subject - DifficultyLevel - ClassName - Action - ActionExpression
 * Examples
-  * Arrays - Basic - MissingNumber - Create
+  * Arrays - Basic - MissingNumber - Create - Solution
-  * Arrays - Basic - MissingNumber - Add another solution
+  * Arrays - Basic - MissingNumber - Add - Comment
-  * Arrays - Basic - MissingNumber - Update
+  * Arrays - Basic - MissingNumber - Update - Solution
-* This pattern was not used for school-level problems
+* This pattern was used for "Chocolate" and the subsequent practices
+  * Previous pattern was "Subject - DifficultyLevel - ClassName - Expression"
 ## NOTES
 * This is also a practice repository for LINQ